JakeFTL/civ-ipriot-smiley/knowledge_and_evidence.md

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > A constructor is used to create a new instance of a class, in this case it will create a new instance of the class Happy and inherit the attributes and methods of the 'Smiley' and 'Blinkable' classes.
+   > A constructor is used to create a new instance of a class, in this case it will create a new instance of the class Happy, inherit the attributes and methods of the 'Smiley' and 'Blinkable' classes and call the self.draw_mouth() and self.draw_eyes() methods defined within the Happy class.
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?